Black Bull of Norroway: Canada

 In a tale from Newfoundland from teller Alice Lannon, titled The Big Black Bull of Hollow Tree, three sisters, Dinah, Marie and Kitty, live with their grandmother, who forbids them from entering a certain part of the garden.
 They disobey her orders and find there a wishing chair and make their wishes for a husband: Dinah and Marie wish for "nice young men", while Kitty wants to marry "The Big Black Bull of Hollow Tree".
 Some time later, during a celebration, a big black bull appears to take Kitty as his wife.
 The girl relents and goes with him.
 He takes off his bull skin and becomes a man, and tells his wife not to tell anyone.
 After some time into their marriage, Kitty's grandmother sees her granddaughter in the arms of the man, while his bull skin lay strewn in the floor near the bed.
 The old woman takes the skin and burns it.
 The husband vanishes and Kitty goes after him.
 On the way, she finds three houses, each with a young woman inside and some children playing.
 In each of the houses, Kitty notices a particular child that look like either her daughter or one of her sons.
 Kitty receives a ball, a table cloth and shears.
 She later finds her husband, the (now human) Black Bull under the power of an old witch.
 She uses the table-cloth and shears to trade two nights with her husband, but the old witch gives him a sleeping potion during the first two nights.

-Central America
+West Indies

 Martha Warren Beckwith collected a Jamaican variant titled Bull-of-all-the-Land, wherein the titular Bull-of-all-the-Land is a man named King Henry, who is a man at night and a bull by day when he wears his bull skin.
 His wife burns the bull skin and he disappears.
 She bleeds three drops of blood in a white shirt.
 She wears three pairs of shoes and goes to a riverside, where she meets a washerwoman.
 The washerwoman washes the blood-soaked shirt and goes to King Henry.
 The maiden is taken to King Henry's palace, and tries to talk to her husband.
 On the last night, she sings in his ear his name, "Bull-of-all-the-Land", since no one in his realm knows that name.